luqmancrit/Equipment-Failure-Prediction/README.md

 The best parameters are `{'C': 30, 'kernel': 'rbf'}`

 ## 🎿Model Evaluation
 After getting the best model, the model will be evaluated back for every data splits including training, test and all dataset.
-During model evaluation, the best model prediction, classification report, and confusion matrix will be generated for further observation.
+During model evaluation, the best model prediction, classification report, confusion matrix, OVR ROC AUC will be generated for further observation.

-Evaluation metrics involved: `Precision/Recall` `F1 Score` `Accuracy` `Confusion Matrix` `One vs Rest (OVR)` `ROC` `AUC`

 Model evaluation result:
 - Training set: